The PGH Programme in Brief

 Learn to apply your knowledge and skills in practice through:

-- a work placement for 1-3 months as part of your programme
+- an internship of 3 months as part of your programme

 - courses which include real-world case projects